Mhal007/cube-master/README.md

 ## TODO
 #### Priority level 1
+- add account support
+- finish transition to TS
+- resolve TODOs
+- fix: rerandomize alg after disabling it in the options
+- fix: space should rerandomize when no algs selected
 - refactor generateSVGs (line and tip as single object)
-- add router and paths
 - save settings to local storage: grouping level, solution visiblity, algs selection
-- add account support
 - Refactor algs naming and order
 - +x/-x to average (green/red)
-- PropTypes all the way
-- fix: rerandomize alg after disabling it in the options
-- fix: space should rerandomize when no algs selected
-- organize imports + absolute paths
 - menu with buttons for: accept, +2, random new, delete